ci-lg/p2p-community-infrastructure/ROADMAP.md

 - online gathering/meetups for walk-throughs QA

 # long term
-- Identify additional use cases and replicate the process.
+- identify additional use cases and replicate the process
 - meat Space workshops
 - Node School style lessons
 - collaborate with other groups with like minded visions/values